 I have two that I like, Mulan and Moana, despite my misgivings of cultural misappropriation.
 Mulan follows the story of Hua Mulan – she was a legend in her own right and a very real person.
 A warrior from Northern and Southern dynasties (420 – 589) who was originally described in the “Ballad of Mulan” (pinyin).
 In the ballad, Hua Mulan, disguised as a man, takes her aged father’s place in the army.
-The movie follows the ballad pretty closely, with, of course, that all encompassing embellishments that both Disney and Hollywood partake in.
+The movie follows the ballad pretty closely, with, of course, that all-encompassing embellishments that both Disney and Hollywood partake in.
 To be expected, I mean a talking dragon…well…

 Moana, as I’ve read is very accurate and depicted as such because Dwayne Johnson was involved in keeping HIS Maori heritage as accurate as possible within the movie.
-From what I’ve read, he was very adamant that his people, culture and history be depicted in a way that was acceptable to him and his people (kudos to you Dwayne).
+From what I’ve read, he was very adamant that his people, culture, and history be depicted in a way that was acceptable to him and his people (kudos to you Dwayne).

-Besides that, I do love the idea that the movie portrays in teaching a demi-god about how fame and recognition isn’t always what is needed.
+Besides that, I do love the idea that the movie portrays in teaching a demi-god about how fame and recognition aren’t always what is needed.
 That forgiveness is achievable and an attainable endeavor.
-The fact that they used a “mere mortal woman” to teach a demi-god that his actions and words have consequences and ripple effect is very appealing.
+The fact that they used a “mere mortal woman” to teach a demi-god that his actions and words have consequences and the ripple effect is very appealing.
 Something Disney is known for and has an admitted knack for.